Lichen: Growth forms

 There are variations in growth types in a single lichen species, grey areas between the growth type descriptions, and overlapping between growth types, so some authors might describe lichens using different growth type descriptions.

 When a crustose lichen gets old, the center may start to crack up like old-dried paint, old-broken asphalt paving, or like the polygonal "islands" of cracked-up mud in a dried lakebed.
 This is called being rimose or areolate, and the "island" pieces separated by the cracks are called areolas.
 The areolas appear separated, but are (or were) connected by an underlying prothallus or hypothallus.
 When a crustose lichen grows from a center and appears to radiate out, it is called crustose placodioid.
 When the edges of the areolas lift up from the substrate, it is called squamulose.

 These growth form groups are not precisely defined.
 Foliose lichens may sometimes branch and appear to be fruticose.
 Fruticose lichens may have flattened branching parts and appear leafy.
 Squamulose lichens may appear where the edges lift up.
 Gelatinous lichens may appear leafy when dry.
-Means of telling them apart in these cases are in the sections below.

 The thallus is not always the part of the lichen that is most visually noticeable.
 Some lichens can grow inside solid rock between the grains (endolithic lichens), with only the sexual fruiting part visible growing outside the rock.
 These may be dramatic in color or appearance.
 Forms of these sexual parts are not in the above growth form categories.
 The most visually noticeable reproductive parts are often circular, raised, plate-like or disc-like outgrowths, with crinkly edges, and are described in sections below.